alanthssss/alanthssss/README.md

 - ~~🎹 Tool selection, maintenance and customization~~ -->

-- Player in String Instrument Named Sanxian.
+- Guitar Player of Funky Music.
-- Rider with a 250cc Street Scrambler Motocycle.
+- Rider of 250cc Street Scrambler Motocycle.
 - Reader of _Zen and the Art of Motorcycle Maintenance_.